bitstein/justmeat.co/_archives/active-low-carber-forum-posts.md

 In a great many years of studying plants, I have only found medicines, defined as things which heal illnesses and disabilities, and things which change or expand consciousness, not 'nutrients'.

-***
+---

 Some cancer is known to be caused by chemical agents, like lung cancer and mesothelioma (asbestos).
 Some are caused by UV radiation, like skin cancer.
 Radiation exposure is a known cause, and a few have viral causes (HPV).
 Many, however are mysterious.
 I suspect the air pollution mediated by nuclear energy- i.e., tritium decay- the caused of 'photochemical smog, and perhaps others.
 Lung cancer amongst non smokers is on the rise, particularly in women in the US- home to well over 100 reactors, plus tonnes of waste held in water.
-Neutrons and the hydrogen in water wind up as tritium, an unstable, radiation emitting isotope: water- *hydrogen* plus neutron = 'heavy' water- *deuterium* plus neutron = 'heavy-(er)' water- *tritium*…. tritium minus beta particle- *electron* plus O2 = helium 3 plus 2 O *atomic oxygen*… 2 O plus 2 O2 = 2 O3 *ozone*.
+Neutrons and the hydrogen in water wind up as tritium, an unstable, radiation emitting isotope: water- _hydrogen_ plus neutron = 'heavy' water- _deuterium_ plus neutron = 'heavy-(er)' water- _tritium_…. tritium minus beta particle- _electron_ plus O2 = helium 3 plus 2 O _atomic oxygen_… 2 O plus 2 O2 = 2 O3 _ozone_.
 Perhaps this ozone is carcinogenic and perhaps beta particles emitted inside the lung are the thing.
 Food however would have to be contaminated with something… Vegetables raised as food are fed chemicals and pesticides, which may be carcinogenic, but nothing like that is likely to make it through the animal into its meat.

 When I eat out, I ask the waiter to leave all teh veggies in the kitchen, as 'I hate to see food go to waste'.
 On arrival I may ask the bread dish be removed, but the butter left on the table I don't order any 'meat dish' type food, but rare beef, fried or roasted chicken, fish or soft eggs.
 I ask that they not put any salt on the meat (I will return overcooked and/or salted meat to the kitchen).